-Prudent business practices require that account balances be reconciled each month and adjustments be posted as needed.
+Prudent business practices require account balances to be reconciled on a regular basis and adjustments be posted as needed.

 Effect

 Not preparing financial statements in accordance with accounting principles generally accepted in the United States of America results in the inaccurate reporting of financial information.